joonseoyang99-lang/NDIS-Utilisation-Drivers-and-Participant-Outcomes-Analysis/README.md

 1. **Transition support for 15 to 24:** a transition coordinator plus default SLES employment-skills funding.
 The only recommendation directly validated by outcomes data.
 2. **Remote provider access:** thin-market loading, telehealth funding, and NDIA-commissioned visiting clinics for zero-provider districts.
 3. **Plan-implementation support:** auto-funded support coordination for no-SIL, Capacity Building, and Capital participants, plus OT-led end-to-end equipment procurement.
-4. **Close the data gap:** add disability/region/support-class to the outcomes collection, and SIL to the budget data.
-Cheap to do, and it unlocks everything we couldn't validate.

 ---